A WARM WELCOME

 The Irish Free State

 The Irish Free State was established in 1922 under the Anglo-Irish Treaty and ended the Irish War of Independence between the Irish Republican Army (IRA) and the British Crown Forces.
 Following the truce, Civil War ensued.
-The IRA used the hotel for bomb making and vacated in late 1922 when a large rival force of the Free State army were on route to Killarney.
+The IRA used the hotel for bomb making and vacated in late 1922 when a large rival force of the Free State army were en route to Killarney.
 The Free State army was the next inhabitant of the hotel and the basement was used as a prison (the bars can still be seen on the windows).
-The Free State army took control eventually bringing peace to the island.
+The Free State army took control, eventually bringing peace to the island.
 The hotel reopened in 1924.

 1939